Dona134/My-Telegram-Channel/README.md

 - `data extraction.py`: Script to extract data from the Telegram channel. (not included for privacy reasons)
 - `dendrogram`: Directory for dendrogram-related files.
 - `main.ipynb`: Jupyter notebook for data analysis.
-- `session_name.session`: Session file for the Telegram client.

 ## Setup